 - One to contribute configuration (

 This description is defined directly into these classes by annotations.
-Nuxeo Runtime instanced descriptors and delivers it to the service each time a new contribution of these extension points is detected.
+Nuxeo Runtime instanced descriptors and delivers it to the Java component implementation each time a new contribution to these extension points is detected.

-Each Nuxeo extension point uses this pattern to declare configuration possibilities, service integration, behavior extension, etc. You understand this pattern, you will understand all extension points in Nuxeo.
-And you can use this infrastructure to declare your own business services.
+Each Nuxeo extension point uses this pattern to declare configuration possibilities, service integration, extension behavior, merge, override, etc. This pattern is used by all extension points in Nuxeo, and you can use this same infrastructure to declare your own business services.

 XML components can also be used to contribute to extension points.